How anaesthesia vaporisers work explained simply

 Similarly, when you dial a low anaesthetic concentration requirement, the splitting valve sends less fresh gas via the vaporising chamber.

-You have seen that the anaesthetic concentration that is output by the vaporiser is determined by the ratio of fresh gas flow that goes through the vaporising chamber and the fresh gas flow that goes through the bypass pathway.
+You have seen that the anaesthetic concentration that is output by the vaporiser is determined by the ratio of the fresh gas flow that goes through the vaporising chamber and the fresh gas flow that goes through the bypass pathway.
 This ratio is called the ‘splitting ratio’.

 Problems of the Basic Design